lgreski/cleaningdata/README.md

 <h2> Prerequisites </h2>

-Given our test results, a computer with at least 2Ghz of processing power, 4Gb of memory, and 10Gb of free disk space should be sufficient to process the script with R.
+The total amount of memory used by R after merging the test and training data was 102Mb, well within the limits of any of the machines on which we tested the *run_analysis.R* script.
+Given our test results, a computer with at least 2Ghz of processing power, 4Gb of memory, and 10Gb of free disk space should have more than sufficient capacity to process the script with R.

 Two R packages beyond the default installation must be available to execute the script: dplyr and data.table.
 The *run_analysis.R* script automatically installs the required packages if they are not already present in the environment.